Green Eggs and Ham – Facing Future Technology and AI Like an Adult

 We do not hate the animals we displace or drive to extinction.

-Even hellish factory farming is not derived from malice, but merely from the desire the be efficient.
-We couldn’t give each cow a wide green yard all it itself – and even if we could – it would make the cost of our meat too high.
+Even hellish factory farming is not derived from malice, but merely from the desire to be efficient.
+We couldn’t give each cow a wide green yard all by itself – and even if we could – it would make the cost of our meat too high.

 Plus, we have better things to do.